RamonZwaan/metapepview/docs/taxonomy-visualization.md

 MetaPepView provides two modules for taxonomy visualization of microbial communities: *Community composition* and *[[evaluate-taxonomy|Evaluate community composition]]*. *Community composition* is the main module for taxonomy composition analysis.
 It allows visualization of taxonomy composition and comparison of compositions between all samples within the project.

-Additional parts of the *Community composition* module, as well as the *Evaluate community composition* module, focus on validation of taxonomy composition correctness and identification of potential quantification biases.
+Additional parts of the *Community composition* module, as well as the *Evaluate community composition* module, focus on evaluation of taxonomy composition correctness and identification of potential quantification biases.

 # *Community composition* module